 Most of the evidence for exercise increasing serotonin comes from animal studies, though there are some examples in humans.

-Increasing serotonin levels is one of several ways in which exercise might treat depression.
+Increasing serotonin levels is one of

 Foods that contain tryptophan could increase serotonin production in the body.